Part 1 – Securities Fraud in Canada

 TracFin told the French prosecutor that the transactions buying and selling the securities of the Canadian public company were suspicious transactions for money laundering purposes for fraud.

-There was another controversial figure with his own private jet, Saifee Durbar.
-He self-describes as a “bandit” and his role in the Uramin Affair has been described in The Times as one of a key player in a spy thriller.
+One of the most interesting persons in l’affaire Areva was Saifee Durbar.
+He self-describes as a “bandit” and his role in l’affaire Uramin has been described in The Times as one of a key player in a spy thriller.

-The French national financial prosecutor established two judicial inquiries to investigate Areva S.A., including aspects of the Uramin deal.
+The French national financial office established two inquiries to investigate Areva S.A., including aspects of the Uramin deal.

-At the end of the day, the prevailing theory among some people in Europe and Africa who were involved, and who spoke to investigative journalists, appears to be that the deal included a portion of the acquisition price going towards a black suitcase (see “Enquête Areva – Uramin, filouterie radioactive?” here).
+At the end of the day, the prevailing theory among some people in Europe and Africa who were involved, and who spoke to investigative journalists, appears to be that the deal involved a side-deal where a portion of the acquisition price went into a black suitcase (see “Enquête Areva – Uramin, filouterie radioactive?” here).
 A black suitcase is an expression used in France and China, perhaps other places, that means a bag for black money.
 Black money is money for crime, most often to make corruption payments.

-In France, “l’affaire Areva” was a massive story for years.
+In France, “l’affaire Uramin” was a massive story for years.
 Several books have been written about it.

 Crickets in Canada